INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 Let's create a Python package that contains this function.

-Make sure you're in the empty repository created in [Setup](../setup).

-Next, we want to create the necessary directory structure for your package.
+Create the necessary directory structure for your package.
 This includes:
 - a `src` ("source") directory, which will contain another directory called `package` for the source files of your package itself,
 - a `tests` directory, which will hold tests for your package and its modules/functions,